bryan-at-looker/embed-sdk-sko-markdown/section4.md

 .on('dashboard:filters:changed', filtersUpdates)
 ```

-Change the date filter on the dashboard and check the dropdown list, usually you'll see some movements
+Change the date filter on the dashboard and check the dropdown list, usually you'll see some movements in states 8-10.